-**If you’re offended by French curse words, this is not the post for you, so please stop reading now!**
+**If you’re offended by French curse words, this putain meaning post is not the one for you, so please stop reading now!**

 First, let’s get the definition out of the way.
 The French word putain literally translates to whore and is used like an American would use shit or fuck.
 Sometimes you’ll only hear the second syllable in fast speech, just the ‘tain part, because the person will cut the “pu” part out of the word (but it means the same thing).